ahmedsza/rating-web/README.md

 # rating-web

 Container exposes port 8080.
-Required configuration via environment variables:
+Required configuration via environment variables:.

 - API:  `<set to rating-api endpoint>`.
 This *does not* have to be publicly accessible.
 The application proxies the API requests via the backend to the rating-api endpoint.